Propane vs. Natural Gas Furnaces: Which One Should You Choose?

 Emergency Furnace Service Vancouver

-Another essential factor to consider when choosing between propane vs. natural gas furnaces is their heating performance and ability to provide consistent comfort in cold weather.
+Another important thing to consider when deciding between propane vs. natural gas furnaces is their heating performance and ability to provide consistent comfort in cold weather.

-• Burns hotter than natural gas, providing more immediate and intense heat.
+• Burns hotter than natural gas for immediate and more intense heat.

 Natural Gas Heating Performance